microsoft/vscode-docs/blogs/2017/02/15/textmate-sematics.md

 ### Changes to tokenization

-All the TextMate tokenization code used in VS Code lives in a separate project, [`vscode-textmate`](https://github.com/Microsoft/vscode-textmate/), which can be used independently of VS Code.
-We've changed the way we represent the scope stack in [`vscode-textmate`](https://github.com/Microsoft/vscode-textmate) to be [an immutable linked list](https://github.com/Microsoft/vscode-textmate/blob/master/src/grammar.ts#L946) that also stores the fully resolved `metadata`.
+All the TextMate tokenization code used in VS Code lives in a separate project, [vscode-textmate](https://github.com/Microsoft/vscode-textmate), which can be used independently of VS Code.
+We've changed the way we represent the scope stack in `vscode-textmate` to be [an immutable linked list](https://github.com/Microsoft/vscode-textmate/blob/master/src/grammar.ts#L946) that also stores the fully resolved `metadata`.

 When pushing a new scope onto the scope stack, we will look up the new scope in the theme trie.
 We can then compute immediately the fully resolved desired foreground or font style for a scope list, based on what we inherit from the scope stack and on what the theme trie returns.